o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 To do it, process to process context propagation is done inside the instrumentation and stored via OTLP and [baggage](https://opentelemetry.io/docs/concepts/signals/baggage/).

-It is generally metadata associated with the telemetry payload.
+It is generally a metadata associated with the telemetry payload.

 Instrumentation should retrieve the context, extract information such trace id to correlate span together.